mlk/r-programming-assignment/CodeBook.md

 Overview of the data
 -----------------
 This is a tided and summarized version of the data available from [Human Activity Recognition Using Smartphones Data Set][dataset].
 The original description of the data can be found in Appendex 1.
-The result data set contains just the means of the mean and standard deviation for each subject/activity pair.
+The result data set contains the means for each subject/activity/feature tuple where the feature is either a mean or a standard deviation.

 ### Columns

-This document describes the `results.txt` file created by the `run_analysis.R` application.
-The `run_analysis.R` application can be executed in two modes - long form or short form.
+The `results.txt` created by `run_analysis.R` can be executed in two modes - long form or short form.
 Both will contain the following variables:

 |Column|Description|
 |------|------------|